aogriffiths/matrix-from-vector/docs/generated/api/matrix-from-vector.matrixconstuctor.md

 ## MatrixConstuctor interface

-MatrixConstuctor Contractor parameters for creating a Matrix (beta)
+Parameters for creating a Matrix.
+Used by . (beta)

 <b>Signature:</b>